fredyariasm/test-app/README.md

 # Content
 Display a group of 5 layers.
 # Functionality
-Able to create/modify/delete a point
+Able to create/modify/delete a point, line and polygon